Is Selling on Etsy Worth It: Key Points to Consider

 High Fees

-If you’re not happy with the percentage of sales that are going to fees, it might be time to increase your retail prices or look for a new platform with lower, or at least clearer-to-understand, fees.
+If you’re not happy with the percentage of sales that go to fees, it might be time to increase your retail prices or look for a new platform with lower or clearer-to-understand fees.

 Lack of Ownership